-This is a two platform station with the main building on the Glasgow bound platform.
+This is a two platform station with the main building, on the Glasgow bound platform.
+The brick built building is a single storey.
 The Sunnyside Coffee Company is based in the station building.

 The ticket office was on the overbridge at the west end of the station, the building removed around 1988.

 There was a goods yard in what is now the car park, on the south side of the line, approached from the east.
 Just west is Sunnyside Junction.

 To the north was a siding for the Lamberton Works, approached from the east.

 The station is built on a deviation of the Monkland and Kirkintilloch Railway the former goods yard (now car park) being the stump of the former route which had been further south - the realignment allowed an expansion of the Gartsherrie Iron Works.